ALMANAQUE DE PESQUISA / GHRH + GHRP

 What is CJC-1295 Ipamorelin Good For?

 The CJC-1295/ipamorelin blend has been studied in preclinical models and Phase I/II-context human trials for several endpoints.
-In rodent models, outcomes include: dose-dependent increases in longitudinal bone growth rate (42 to 52 µm/day over 15 days in adult female rats, p<0.0001[4]); 4-fold increases in periosteal bone formation rate when ipamorelin countered glucocorticoid-induced bone loss;[8] increased bone mineral content via expanded bone dimensions;[9] and restored gastrointestinal motility in postoperative ileus models via GHS-R1a agonism.[10]
+In rodent models, outcomes include: dose-dependent increases in longitudinal bone growth rate (42 to 52 µm/day over 15 days in adult female rats, ipamorelin, p<0.0001 [4]); 4-fold increases in periosteal bone formation rate when ipamorelin countered glucocorticoid-induced bone loss [8]; increased bone mineral content via expanded bone dimensions rather than volumetric density change [9]; and restored gastrointestinal motility in postoperative ileus models via GHS-R1a agonism [10].

 What Are CJC-1295 and Ipamorelin?

 CJC-1295 is a tetrasubstituted synthetic analog of human GHRH(1-29) with a maleimidopropionamide-lysine Drug Affinity Complex (DAC) appended at the C-terminus.
-After subcutaneous injection, the DAC moiety spontaneously forms a covalent bond with the free thiol on cysteine-34 of serum albumin, extending plasma half-life from under 13 minutes (the DPP-IV-limited half-life of native GRF(1-29)) to approximately 6–8 days.[2][16]
+After subcutaneous injection, the DAC moiety spontaneously forms a covalent bond with the free thiol on cysteine-34 of serum albumin, extending plasma half-life from under 13 minutes (the DPP-IV-limited half-life of native GRF(1-29)) to approximately 6–8 days [2][16].
+A CJC-1295 formulation without the DAC modification behaves pharmacokinetically closer to the native peptide.

 Synergistic Mechanism: Why These Two Peptides Are Combined